 422(a) of the General Education Provisions Act (GEPA).
 Thus, absent

-Congressional action, schools may not make Federal Perkins Loans to
+Congressional action, schools may no longer make Federal Perkins Loans to

-Must be fully admitted as a degree-seeking student in an undergraduate or graduate program at ISU.
+Must be fully admitted as a degree-seeking student in an undergraduate program at ISU.

 Must be enrolled at least half-time when the loan is expected to be disbursed.